-Enterprises of every size and complexity, from small, home-based businesses to large, multinational corporations and government agencies, need to protect their data, systems and infrastructure.
+Enterprises of every size and complexity, from small, home-based businesses to large, multinational corporations and government agencies, need to protect their data, systems, and infrastructure.
 This requires an effective cybersecurity strategy and a solid workforce plan.
-The steps to achieve this begins with a problematic current situation (threats and vulnerabilities) and leads to with an effective ongoing governance of Critical Controls-based practices, with a workforce deployed to implement and maintain them.

-The Workforce Management Cycle is a sustainable and self-reinforcing process for cybersecurity workforce management:
+The steps to achieve this are outlined in the Workforce Management Cycle-a sustainable and self-reinforcing process for cybersecurity workforce management: